tjwaterman99/getcohorts/README.md

     -d '{"identifier": "user1", "experiment": "homepage-test"}'
 ```

-The endpoint will randomly assign the user `user1` to a cohort for the experiment `homepage-test`, but is gauranteed to always assign the same user to the same cohort for the same `experiment`.
+The endpoint will randomly assign the user `user1` to a cohort for the experiment `homepage-test`, and is gauranteed to always assign the same user to the same cohort for the same `experiment`.

 ## Development